Need to talk? Call 1800 882 436.

 How many antenatal appointments will I have?

 The number of visits can change depending on whether your pregnancy becomes complicated.
-If it does, your midwife or doctor may need to increase the number of appointments and you may need more tests and scans.
-You can also organise to see your doctor or midwife if you have any problems or concerns.
+If it does, your midwife or doctor may need to increase the number of appointments you have.
+You may also need more tests and scans.

 Can my partner come along too?